-May 28, 2025 Town of Danville Page 2 of 4
+July 14, 2025 Town of Danville Page 2 of 4

+next whole unit, and to exceed maximum building height by one story (approximately 12 feet).
 The base residential density for the VR district is 8,500 square feet (sf) of lot area per dwelling unit.
-Reducing the required area per unit by 40 percent results in 5,100 sf of lot area per dwelling unit.
-Based on the lot area, 16 units are allowed in an affordable housing development.
+Based on the lot area, 14 units are allowed in an affordable housing development.